bomberstudios/Save-On-Focus-Lost.tmbundle/README.md

 # Save files when focus is lost

+## UPDATE: This has been added natively to TextMate 2.0-alpha.9545 :)

+See the commit message on https://github.com/textmate/textmate/commit/42888110fbc664bce8954ad2ebf3160e58db02bf

+From the release notes:

+> You can now set `saveOnBlur` in `.tm_properties` to make TextMate save files when focus is lost.
+Previously the recommended way was to create a command set to “Save Modified Files” with a semantic class of `callback.application.did-deactivate`, though incase of a save error, such command would bring up UI where saveOnBlur will ignore errors.
+Using `.tm_properties` also allows to easily target specific file types, for example one could use:
+>
+>      [ ui/**.php ]
+>      saveOnBlur = true
+>
+> This would then only have .php files in the ui folder auto-save when focus is lost.

+The rest of this README (and the code in this repo) is left here for historical reasons :)

+## What's this

 There's a preference, hidden somewhere deep in TextMate 1, that allows it to save all unsaved files when the application loses the focus.

 I loved it for web development, and couldn't believe it was dropped from TextMate 2.